quasilyte/goism/docs/translation_spec.md

 * You can not rely on `intX` types overflow

 Unsigned types are emulated.
-There is no overhead on arithmetics, the most significant bits are cleared only when not doing so will affect *visible results*.
+There is no overhead on arithmetics.
+The most significant bits are cleared only when not doing so will affect *visible results*.

 * `uint64` type behaves like `uint32`